Georges034302/scb-akkodis-course/session5/session5-demo.md

-# 🛠️ Azure DMS Migration Demo: SQL Server (Docker) ➞ Azure SQL Managed Instance
+# 🛠️ Azure DMS Migration Demo: Azure SQL ➞ Azure SQL

 ---

 ## 🎯 Objectives

-This hands-on lab demonstrates a **complete online migration** of a SQL Server database (simulated in Docker) to an **Azure SQL Managed Instance (MI)** using **Azure Database Migration Service (DMS)**.
+This hands-on lab demonstrates a **complete online migration** of a SQL Server database from **one Azure SQL Server** to another using **Azure Database Migration Service (DMS)**.

 By completing this lab, you will:

-- Simulate an on-premises SQL Server using Docker.
+- Create a source Azure SQL Server and populate it with data.
-- Create and populate a sample database (`MyDatabase`).
+- Create a target Azure SQL Server and empty database.
-- Generate JSON connection files dynamically using variables.
-- Provision Azure DMS and configure an online migration task.
+- Provision Azure DMS with required networking.
-- Execute the migration from Docker-hosted SQL to Azure SQL MI.
+- Execute the migration using CLI and REST API.
 - Validate the migration using `sqlcmd`.

 ---